AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/granting-access-to-users.md

 Follow the steps in this article to grant your Sales Connect users access to the Marketo connection.
 This will unlock features such as Interesting Moments in the Live Feed and access to Marketing Campaigns.

-You will need to invite users to Sales Connect here, before they are visible in the Marketo – Team Access page, where access to the Marketo connection is granted.
+You will need to invite users to Sales Connect [here](/help/marketo/product-docs/marketo-sales-connect/admin/invite-users.md), before they are visible in the Marketo > Team Access page (in Sales Connect), where access to the Marketo connection is granted.

 >[!CAUTION]
 >